ShadowXZT/Implicit-remote-sensing-scene.github.io/docs/README.md

   ```
 4. In the table page, find a starting sample and left click on it to start the annotation.
 -----------------------------------------------------------------------------------------
-### Annotation
+### Annotation Instructions
 1. Annotating about 9 (more than 6) pairs of corresponding points.
+Different points are displayed with different colors.
-2. trying to find the semantic corresponding points from the given two images.
+2. Trying to find the semantic corresponding points from the given two images.
+3. Left click on the first image and then left click on the second image to annotate a pair of corresponding points.
+4. Using the mouse wheel to control the size of points.
+This is useful for double checking the anntoated points.
-3. Cornner points are always the best choices.
+5. Cornner points of windows and buildings are always the best choices.
-4. Using the following link to view and select image samples for annotation:
+6. Using the following link to view and select image samples for annotation:

    [localhost:8002/table](http://localhost:8002/table)